This EASY Overnight Eggnog French Toast Casserole will make your Christmas or New Years breakfast as hassle-free as can be!

 This year my parents are moving and their house is all packed up ready for the big move.
 So I’m doing Christmas Eve dinner for everyone and so excited to have everyone over!

-So after blowin’ it out on Christmas Eve, this easy casserole will certainly be welcomed Christmas morning!
+So after having so much fun on Christmas Eve, this easy casserole will certainly be welcomed Christmas morning!
 The top is slightly crispy, and center is moist and sweet with hint of spiced eggnog flavor.
 Top it with fruit and your favorite syrup for a perfect holiday no-fuss breakfast.

 For the casserole: